mohdfaaiz1307/whatsapp-chat-analyser/README.md

     pip install -r requirements.txt

-Usage
+Usage:
 1. Run the Streamlit application:

     streamlit run app.py

 2. Open the application in your web browser (typically at http://localhost:8501).

 3. Upload your WhatsApp chat file.

 4. Choose the type of analysis (individual or group).

 5. Click on the "Show Analysis" button to view the results.

-Example
+Example:

 Upload a chat file and select the analysis type to see visualizations and statistics such as the total number of messages, activity maps, and sentiment analysis.

-Contributing
+Contributing:

 If you want to contribute to this project, please follow these steps:
     1. Fork the repository.
     2. Create a new branch (git checkout -b feature/your-feature).
     3. Commit your changes (git commit -am 'Add new feature').